During the festive season, there are mixed opinions about whether it’s a good idea to put your home on the market.

 As buyers look through homes, they like to imagine themselves living there, so without creating clutter here are some simple but classy DIY Christmas decorations you could add to your home to broaden its appeal.
 While some people suggest baking bread to give your home a lovely aroma, perhaps you can replace this with the festive scent of gingerbread biscuits.

-Choosing the right time to put your home on the market can feel a bit like playing Russian roulette, but if you decide that the holiday period works best for you then use these tips to maximise your chances of a good sale price.
+Choosing the right time to put your home on the market can feel a bit like playing Russian roulette, but if you decide that the holiday period works best for you then use these extra tips to maximise your chances of a good sale price.